Czuwaj Przemyśl: Success and decline

-By the end of the 1990s the club ran into serious financial difficulties, despite the handball team reaching their highest ever division, the Ekstraklasa between 1997 and 1999, and the football team reaching the second division for the second time in its history in the 1997/98 season.
-Both the handball and the football sections were liquidated in 1999 during a general meeting where a vote of 25:21 in favour of liquidating the club was held.
+By the end of the 1990s, the club ran into serious financial difficulties, despite the handball team reaching their highest ever division, the Ekstraklasa between 1997 and 1999, and the football team reaching the second division for the second time in its history in the 1997–98 season.
+Both the handball and the football sections were liquidated in 1999 during a general meeting where a vote of 25–21 in favour of liquidating the club was held.
 A different association reactivated the football team almost immediately under the name "Klub Sportowy Czuwaj".
-The handball club had to wait till 2007, when it was revived with the help of the city.
+The handball club had to wait until 2007, when it was revived with the help of the city.
 In 2012, the handball club was given to "A. Fredry Club of the University College of Teachers in Przemysl" ("Klub Uczelnianego Kolegium Nauczycielskiego im.
 A. Fredry w Przemyślu"), ceasing to be formally part of the club.
-In 2014 the club formally revived its handball section.
+In 2014, the club formally revived its handball section.